cb125/Dynamics/README.md

 Frank's Rational Speech Act framework, which provides tools for reasoning about the relationship between content and uptake.

-This course warmly welcomes philosophers and linguists from NYU, CUNY, Rutgers, Columbia, and beyond.
+This course welcomes philosophers and linguists from NYU, CUNY, Rutgers, Columbia, and beyond.

 There will be plenty of linguisticy empirical data detail, but we will